Pic de Morgon

 Pic de Morgon (or "Grand Morgon") is a summit in the French Alps between "département des Hautes-Alpes" and "département des Alpes-de-Haute-Provence".
 It rises 2324 m above sea level.

-The summit is on the boundary between the "commune de Pontis", which it's the highest point, and the "commune de Crots".
-Its northern slopes is also the highest point of the "commune de Savines-le-Lac".
+The summit is on the boundary between the "commune de Pontis", which is the highest point, and the "commune de Crots".
+Its northern slope is also the highest point of the "commune de Savines-le-Lac".

 On "commune d'Embrun" South-West, it overlooks the abbey of Boscodon and the lake Serre-Ponçon.

 The climbing is done by the Morgon's circus (Cirque de Morgon) which is well-attended during summer.